Updated: April 2021

 - Age and sex

-Some allergic reactions to drugs are probably less frequent in children and elderly patients, possibly owing to immaturity or involution of the immune response.
-Children have not had the repeated exposure to drugs necessary for sensitization to occur.
-One study did not find an age difference with cutaneous drug reactions.
-There is no conclusive evidence, with the possible exception of cutaneous reactions, that allergic drug reactions are more common in females than in males.
-The differences regarding age and sex are not significant determinants in the selection of a drug for therapy.
+Some allergic reactions to drugs are probably less frequent in children possibly owing to immaturity of the immune response and lower drug consumption.
+However, in elderly patients prevalence increases up to 30%, being more severe, probably due to comorbidities and the use of multiple medications .
+There is no conclusive evidence, with the possible exception of cutaneous reactions, that allergic drug reactions are more common in females than in males, probably due to the higher drug consumption in women compared to men, genetic and epigenetic factors, and discrepant hormonal interactions with immune cells .
+However, the differences regarding age and sex are not significant determinants in the selection of a drug for therapy.

 - Genetic factors (HLA type, Acetylator status)